gneCoE/dbq/ActivityReport_02.md

 ### Course Content

 Keeping in view the success of Run-1 of the SDT and due to request of participants (other students and teachers), run-2 of the Skill
-Developmeny Training on "Efficient, Trackable and Sustainable Workflow" was conducted from December 30, 2020 to January 05, 2021 with a different and  more sustaiable approach.
+Development Training on "Efficient, Trackable and Sustainable Workflow" was conducted from December 30, 2020 to January 05, 2021 with a different and  more sustainable approach.

+The need of installing software was reduced to minimal, and all practice was done on the server, which also gave experience to participants to publish content in web-ready form.

 To address the issues associated with poor workflow, and making sure that the computer resources are used efficiently and with the provision to track changes, TEQIP-III sponsored skill development training on "Efficient, Trackable and Sustainable Workflow" was organised by Examination Branch of Guru Nanak Dev Engineering College (GNDEC) in association with Departments of Civil Engineering